igneus/calendarium-romanum/README.md

 The other files, when layered properly, can be used to assemble proper calendar of any diocese in the Czech Republic.
-They were made for the author's practical purposes, but also as an example of organization of structured calendar data.
-Data for any other country could be prepared similarly.

-There are three layers:

-1. country
-2. ecclesiastical province
-3. diocese

-The tree of correct combinations looks like this:

-* `czech-cs.txt`
-  * `czech-cechy-cs.txt`
-    * `czech-praha-cs.txt`
-    * `czech-hradec-cs.txt`
-    * `czech-litomerice-cs.txt`
-    * `czech-budejovice-cs.txt`
-    * `czech-plzen-cs.txt`
-  * `czech-morava-cs.txt`
-    * `czech-olomouc-cs.txt`
-    * `czech-brno-cs.txt`
-    * `czech-ostrava-cs.txt`

 ### Implement custom loading strategy